The Baltic Sea is in trouble

 Regional policies shape farming

 While farmers are a vital part of the solution, they are not often in a position to influence a substantial part of the problem.
-Policies, such as the Common Agricultural Policy, are a major driver in reshaping the way our food system looks today.
+Policies are major drivers when it comes to reshaping the way our food system looks today.

-The most significant drivers of regional agricultural practices are the subsidies provided by the European Common Agricultural Policy (CAP) which have promoted the adoption of intensified and unsustainable agriculture practices.
+The most significant influencer of regional agricultural practices are the subsidies provided by the European Common Agricultural Policy (CAP), which have historically promoted the adoption of intensified and unsustainable agriculture practices.

 What we choose to eat

-The choices made by consumers and the companies in the food production and retail sector are another major driver of agricultural production – and this is where a collective movement towards a more sustainable production and diet becomes necessary.
+Another major driver of agricultural production are the choices made by consumers and the companies in the food production and retail sector.
+This is where a collective movement towards a more sustainable production and diet becomes necessary.

-As a global community, we can reduce our environmental footprint by increasing the proportion of plant-based products in our diets and – when we do eat meat—by eating less and better meat.
-Many people in middle income and developed countries, as well as wealthier people in developing countries, consume more animal proteins than what is required for nutrition alone with adverse impacts on the planet.
-Not only would such dietary and production changes be better for human health, but they would also benefit the climate, natural habitats, biodiversity, and the environment.
+As a global community, we can reduce our environmental footprint by increasing the proportion of plant-based products in our diets and – if we do eat meat—by eating less and better meat.
+Many people in middle income and developed countries, as well as in wealthier developing countries, consume more animal proteins than what is required for nutrition alone with adverse impacts on the planet.
+Not only would such dietary and production changes be better for human health, but they would also greatly benefit the climate, natural habitats, biodiversity, and the environment.